mariodelgado/MWE/README.md

-This set of frameworks are *usually* backwards compatible and upgrading to a newer version of a framework.
+This set of frameworks are *usually* backwards compatible when upgrading to a newer version of a framework.

 + Bootstrap: Release notes at http://blog.getbootstrap.com/
 + jQuery: http://blog.jquery.com/2013/07/03/jquery-1-10-2-and-2-0-3-released/